unicornrainbow/kevin_bacon/README.md

 # Example App

+This is a rails application running on a *postgres db*.

 Loads actions from xml input into a data warehouse.
 Show's degrees of separation between 2 actors.

+# Install

+    $ bundle install
+    $ rake db:create db:migrate  # Db is postgres for heroku compatibility `brew install postgres` (Also need to create root user)

 # Load xml data